zubabi/ZYCalculater/README.md

 # ZYCalculator

-Foobar is a Python library for dealing with word pluralization.
+ZYCalculator is library just for testing

 ## Installation